Aerobatics

 YOU CAN HELP

-Image courtesy of site visitor Tim Kalina, who has provided many images you'll see on this site.
+Images courtesy of site visitor Tim Kalina, who has provided many other images you'll see on this site.
 See also NC13W.

-He says about the image, it, "...is a photo of Sirius NC117W when owned by Roosevelt Flying Service.
+He says about the image at left, it, "...is a photo of Sirius NC117W when owned by Roosevelt Flying Service.
 The plane was being used by James Goodwin-Hall after the loss of his Altair NC15W.
 The 'Crusaders' was an anti-prohibition organization funded by wealthy Wall Street financiers.
 They were connected with the American Liberty League."
 The image is from Lockheed-Martin.

 If you have other images you'd like to share, please use this FORM to contact me.